nikboyd/hoot-smalltalk/README.md

 Simple text files also allow you to use any of the existing integrated development tools that support Java.
 Hoot Smalltalk was developed with [NetBeans][net-beans], largely because of its mature support for and integration with [Maven][maven].

-#### BYOVM

-Hoot Smalltalk does not provide its own [virtual machine][st-image], like some [Smalltalks][st-imps].
-Rather, Hoot Smalltalk takes advantage of already existing VMs that have matured over the last few decades.
-The maturity of tool chains and the various options for the Java Virtual Machine JVM largely drove the choice of Java as the primary foundation for Hoot Smalltalk.
-That Java derived many of its early technical foundations from Smalltalk also helps.

 #### Platform Requirements